jsmendaros/riscv-singlecycle/README.md

 # riscv-singlecycle
-Single-cycle RISC-V implementation in Verilog
+Single-cycle RISC-V 64-bit implementation in Verilog

+Created in Xilinx Vivado for Arty A7-35 board